Gregory McKnight: Murders

 In 1992, McKnight, then 15, robbed and fatally shot a man in Columbus, Ohio.
 He was arrested and convicted under a juvenile court and sentenced to serve a short sentence at the Circleville Youth Center.
 He was released in 1997 and later married a woman named Kathryn, who had worked at the Youth Center.

 On May 13, 2000, McKnight abducted 20-year-old Gregory Julious, an acquaintance of his, and killed him.
 He then dismembered his body and hid it in his yard.
 Six months later, on October 11, McKnight and two acquaintances broke into a home and stole several firearms.
 On November 3, McKnight abducted 20-year-old Kenyon College student Emily Murray, a co-worker of his at a restaurant.
-He discretely followed Murray as she walked home and kidnapped her, taking her to his house and fatally shot her once in the head.
+He discreetly followed Murray as she walked home and kidnapped her, taking her to his house, and fatally shot her once in the head.
 He wrapped her body in a carpet and hid it in his trailer.

-A month later, Gregory and Kathryn McKnight were arrested when Murray's car was found in their driveway.
-In a further search of their property, they found Murray's decomposed body in McKnight's trailer.
-They also found bones that matched those of Julious.
+A month later, Gregory McKnight were arrested when Murray's car was found in the driveway of a property he owned.
+In a further search of the property, Murray's decomposed body was found in McKnight's trailer.
+Bones matching Julious were also found.